vita-epfl/decoupled-pose-prediction/README.md

 ## Dataset:

   * We use the preprocessed dataset of the [SoMoF](https://somof.stanford.edu/dataset) challenge.
-These datasets for 3dpw and posetrack are available in directories 3dpw/ and posetrack/ respectively.
+For easy usage, these datasets for 3dpw and posetrack are available in directories 3dpw/ and posetrack/ respectively.

 ## Training/Testing:
 In order to train the model for 3dpw: